chef-tutorials/introduction/README.md

 ./test-sync-run-solo.sh
 ```

-C. Edit the cookbooks in the introduction repository using your favorite text editor to make the `test-sync-run-solo.sh` script pass.
+C. Edit the cookbooks in the cookbooks directory using your favorite text editor to make the `test-sync-run-solo.sh` script pass.

+__NOTE__: Explore the cookbooks directory for examples.

 e.g. open your workspace by typing the following in the terminal: